VirtualBrainLab/vbl-docs/docs/source/02_traj_planner/04_sensapex_link.md

 (set-position-of-a-manipulator)=
 ## Set position of a manipulator
 Instructs a manipulator to go to a position relative to the origin in µm.
-The manipulator will travel to the given positions in the order the server receives them.
-All movement is sequential and the handler for this event is blocked while a movement is taking place.
+Manipulator move asynchronously from each other.
+This means large batches of movement events can be sent to the sever for several manipulators and each manipulator will move through the events assigned to them independently.

 **Event:** `goto_pos`